This post may contain affiliate links. Please read my disclosure policy.

 I think that the pizza flavors really pop this way!
 Maybe because they’re not overpowered by a bunch of sauce.

-In the meantime, I can say that prepping some of the ingredients in advance will help you save time and possibly money too.
+Prepping some of the ingredients in advance for these pepperoni pizza quesadillas will help you save time in the kitchen.

-The same thing can be done to make the dipping sauce.
+Making the dipping sauce ahead of time is easy too.
 Just assemble and store in the refrigerator until serving time.

 As I mentioned earlier, I usually buy mozzarella cheese in the big blocks vs. already shredded.
 Not only does this save me money per ounce it also means there is no anti-caking ingredient in the cheese.

-To do so, I cut it into smaller chunks then use my food processor shredding attachment to shred it all up.
+To do so, I cut it into smaller chunks then use my food processor (affiliate link) shredding attachment to shred it all up.
 It literally only takes minutes!
-This is the food processor I have and I love it!

-Then I spread the shredded cheese on a lined baking sheet.
-I use silicone baking mats like these but you can also use wax paper or even foil.
+Then I spread the shredded cheese on a lined baking sheet (affiliate link) lined with a silicone baking mat (affiliate link) or wax paper or aluminum foil.
 Lining the pan makes it less likely for the cheese to stick to the pan.